D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

 D'Angelo Russell Insights vs. the Nuggets

-- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA defensively.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets concede 40.8 rebounds per game, best in the NBA.
+- The Nuggets allow 40.8 rebounds per contest, best in the NBA.

-- The Nuggets concede 25.7 assists per contest, 15th-ranked in the NBA.
+- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the NBA.
+- In terms of 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.

 D'Angelo Russell vs. the Nuggets